Tutorial: Azure AD SSO integration with ZenQMS

-Create a ZenQMS test user
+Create ZenQMS test user

 In this section, you create a user called Britta Simon in ZenQMS.
 Work with ZenQMS support team to add the users in the ZenQMS platform.
 Users must be created and activated before you use single sign-on.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.